St. John's (NY) vs. Stony Brook: Odds, spread, over/under - November 7

 St. John's (NY) vs. Stony Brook Betting Trends (2022-23)

-- St. John's (NY) covered 14 times in 29 chances against the spread last season.
+- St. John's (NY) won 14 games against the spread last season, while failing to cover 15 times.

 - Last season, 14 Red Storm games hit the over.

-- Stony Brook put together a 13-13-0 record against the spread last year.
+- Stony Brook covered 13 times in 26 matchups with a spread last season.

-- The Seawolves and their opponents combined to hit the over eight out of 26 times last year.
+- A total of eight of the Seawolves' games last season went over the point total.

 Check out all the futures bets available at BetMGM!